 BOARD MEETINGS HELD DURING THE YEAR:

-During the year under review 4 (Four) meetings of the Board of Directors were held asrequired under the Act and SEBI Listing Regulations 2015.
-The detailspertaining to the composition terms of reference etc. of the Board of Directors of your Company and themeetings thereof held during the Financial Year are given in the Report onCorporate Governance section forming part of this Annual Report.
+During the year under review 4 (Four) meetings of the Board of Directors were held asrequired under the Companies 2013 Act and SEBI Listing Regulations 2015.
+The detailspertaining to the composition terms of reference etc. of the Board of Directors of yourCompany and the meetings thereof held during the Financial Year are given in the Report onCorporate Governance section forming part of this Annual Report.

-DIRECTORS RESPONSIBILITY STATEMENT:
+DIRECTORS' RESPONSIBILITY STATEMENT:

 In terms of provisions of Section 134(3)(c) and Section 134(5) of the Act the Board ofDirectors of Omkar Speciality

 1. In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

 2. They had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at the end of the Financial Year and of the Loss ofthe Company for that period;